KiraCode/calculator-level-1/README.md

-# 📱 Calculator
+# 🔢 Calculator - Level 1

-A responsive and interactive **Calculator** web app built with **HTML**, **CSS**, and **Vanilla JavaScript**.
-It performs basic arithmetic operations for an enhanced user experience.

----
+A basic, responsive calculator web app that allows users to perform simple arithmetic operations such as addition, subtraction, multiplication, and division.
+It features a clean interface with buttons for digits and operators, along with a display for showing inputs and results.

-## ✨ UI Features
+## 🌟 Features

-- Clean and modern UI
-- Responsive layout
-- Supports:
+- User-friendly calculator interface
-  - Addition, Subtraction, Multiplication, Division
-  - Expression clearing
+- Supports basic arithmetic: `+`, `-`, `*`, `/`
-  - Backspace and clear (`AC`)
+- Buttons for digits `0-9` and basic operators
-  - Keyboard input support (if added)
 - Real-time input and result display

----

-## 🧑‍💻 Languages Used

-- HTML
+- Responsive layout using HTML and CSS

+## 🛠️ Tech Stack

+- **HTML5**
-- CSS
+- **CSS3**
-- JavaScript (Vanilla)
+- **Vanilla JavaScript**

----

 ## 📁 Project Structure

 <pre>
 calculator/
+│
 ├── css/
-│ └── style.css # Stylesheet for the calculator UI
+│   └── style.css         # All calculator styling
+│
 ├── javascript/
-│ └── script.js # JavaScript logic for the calculator
+│   └── script.js         # All calculator logic and interaction
+│
-└── index.html # Main HTML file
+└── index.html            # Calculator interface markup
 </pre>

----

 ## 📄 License